MicrosoftDocs/azure-devops-docs/docs/build-release/apps/jenkins/build-deploy-jenkins.md

 1. In the **Build** tab, enter the command `npm install` to ensure all dependencies are updated.

-## Configure Jenkins for Team Services integration
+## Configure Jenkins for VSTS integration

 1. In the **Post-build Actions** tab, for **Files to archive**, enter `**/*` to include all files.

-1. For **Trigger release in TFS/Team Services**, enter the full URL of your account (such as `https://your-account-name.visualstudio.com`), the project name, a name for the release definition (created later), and the credentials to connect to your account.
+1. For **Trigger release in TFS/VSTS**, enter the full URL of your account (such as `https://your-account-name.visualstudio.com`), the project name, a name for the release definition (created later), and the credentials to connect to your account.
    You need your user name and the PAT you created earlier.